Vintage spirits

 Vintage spirits, also known as dusties, are old, discontinued, or otherwise rare bottles of liquor.
 The collectibility of a bottle is based on rarity, with age as a secondary factor.
 The name "dusty" refers to the fact that many such now-collectible bottles had been sitting on a liquor store shelf or unopened in a home or in a restaurant bar for years, collecting dust.
 In the United States, sales of vintage liquor is generally illegal, the exception being Kentucky, which is a frequent hunting ground for dusties for a variety of reasons.
+In 2024 Aaron Goldfarb's Dusty Booze: In Search of Vintage Spirits was published, the first book on the subject.

 History

 In almost all US states such sales are illegal.
 According to bourbon expert Fred Minnick, laws surrounding the resale of liquor are “usually about restricting or empowering distilleries.
 Very rarely is there a legislation that you can pinpoint directly to benefiting consumers”.

 According to the Ohio Division of Liquor Control, "Secondary sales are a no-win situation.
 They hurt the small businesses that sell these products legally and put consumers at risk."
 The Columbus Dispatch adds that the risk is that bottles could have been tampered with, but notes that "Ohio runs all liquor sales inside the state, and these black-market sales bypass the state's system, which generates more than $1 billion in revenue a year."

 Vintage spirits are legal for sale under Kentucky's 2018 Vintage Spirits law, known as House Bill 100.
 For a combination of other reasons, Kentucky has long been a frequent hunting ground for vintage spirits collectors.
 There are multiple distilleries in the state, and a large number of bourbon distilleries; bourbon in particular is considered highly collectible.
 Kentucky is also fertile ground for collectors because of the state culture.
 While distillers historically included bourbon in employee compensation packages, Kentucky is part of the Bible Belt, an area of the United States where many disapprove of drinking alcohol and where the temperance movement retains some adherents.
 In Kentucky it is not uncommon to find unopened cases dating back decades stored in attics or basements.